A – Definitions of Ailments

 – Autoimmune – Designating a disorder of the body' defense mechanism in which antibodies are produced against the body's own tissue, treating it as a foreign substance.

 – Autoimmune disorder – Any condition in which the immune system reacts inappropriately to the body's own tissues and attacks them, causing damage and/or interfering with normal functioning.
-Examples include Bright's disease, , multiple sclerosis, rheumatoid arthritis, and systemic lupus erythematosus.
+Examples include Bright's disease, diabetes, multiple sclerosis, rheumatoid arthritis, and systemic lupus erythematosus.

 – Autologous – Derived from the same individual or organism.